OliverEGreen/Regular/README.md

 ## How It Works
 Behind the scenes, DataSpec uses **regular expressions** - a technology commonly used by programmers to define rules for validating data that needs to be follow a specific format, such as email addresses or phone numbers.
 Regular expressions (often shortened to 'regex') are an incredibly powerful tool, but one which requires specialist programming knowledge.
 Even programmers can find them difficult to work with!

 DataSpec works by abstracting away the complexities of regex behind an intuitive user interface, which lets non-technical users define rules for their data formats in plain English.
-Our goal is to 🙌 *"bring Regular Expressions to Regular Users"* 🙌.
+Our goal is to 🙌 *bring Regular Expressions to Regular Users* 🙌.

 Data format rules are stored locally in a Revit document using the ExtensibleStorage API.
 These can be exported and imported between files using the .json file format, allowing for data format standards to be defined for a project, a company or even shared industry-wide.
 Those wishing to define a universal data format for, say, park benches are encouraged to pick up the mantle.